-IEP TOEFL Preparation Session B 234 hours as is offered in two sequential sessions (A plus B) for highly ant to prepare to take the Test of English as a Foreign Langu IEP Accent Reduction/Pronunciation Session A 26 hours This module can be added on at all levels.
-The class is an elective for students in the SSU IEP program who have some knowledge of English, but who may not be able to converse fluently and comfortably in the language and wish to modify or reduce their accent.
-They will develop their listening and understanding skills as well as improve their ability to pronounce words and phrases correctly, reduce their accents and identify and practice sounds typical in American English.
-IEP Accent Reduction/Pronunciation Session B 26 hours
+IEP TOEFL Preparation Session B 234 hours as is offered in two sequential sessions (A plus B) for highly ant to prepare to take the Test of English as a Foreign Langu IEP Accent Reduction/Pronunciation Session A 26 hours who have some know the language and wish understanding skills a dded on at all levels.
+The class is an elective for students in ledge of English, but who may not be able to converse fluen to modify or reduce their accent.
+They will develop their l is well as improve their ability to pronounce words and phra- tify and practice sounds typical in American English. ntly and comfortably in istening and IEP Accent Reduction/Pronunciation Session B 26 hours